 But it all depends on what you need them for.
 The good news is I’ve covered them all!
 If you simply want to know what you can use instead of a concealer for your eyes or for your face, I’ve listed different concealer substitutes.

-If you’re looking for actual products to use instead of concealer, I’ve rounded up some of those too.
+If you’re looking for actual products to use instead of concealer, I’ve rounded up some of those, too.
 Either way, you won’t leave here empty-handed.

-What To Use Instead of a Concealer
+What to Use Instead of a Concealer

 1. Foundation